omarabdelaziz22/fuzzyumbrella/README.md

 Task Requirements:
 - 1- Application which provides:
+ >- user can sign up/in
- >- Creating simple products and listing the products by categories.
+ >- user can create simple products and listing the products by categories.
- >- Allow us to adding products and categories.
+ >- user can add products and categories.
- >- Allow us to adding products to the favorite list.
+ >- user can add products to his favorite lis
+ >- user can filter products by its category.

 - 2- Type your DB migrations code.
 - 3- Adding default products and categories in your seed file.